Rdawson96/WhitbyBC/README.md

 - body section
   ![image of text content of index page](assets/readme-images/about-us-index.png)
-  - Informs the user the purpose of the group and what they have achieved with previous volunteer days
+  - Informs the user the purpose of the group and what they have achieved with previous volunteer days.
+This gives the user an idea of what they would be doing if they decided to sign up for an event.

 - Index page Volunteer Button
   ![image of text content of index page](assets/readme-images/volunteer-link.png)
-  - button that takes the user to the form on the volunteer page
+  - button that takes the user to the form on the volunteer page.
+This give the user and obvious path to the sign up form if they have made the decision to sign up

 - Save the world page